PHRAPL/PHRAPL.github.io/Content/Tutorials/ModelSelection/6aa.PHRAPL.vignette.md

 # Tutorial 1: Setting Up and Running **<font color='#006579'>PHRAPL</font>**
 {: .no_toc }

 The purpose of this tutorial is to provide a brief introduction for using `PHRAPL`.
 It will walk you through the necessary steps required for installing the package, preparing a dataset and model set using R, running an analysis, and summarizing results, all using a toy dataset.
 There are many options that one can persue when running a `PHRAPL` analysis, which could get a bit confusing for someone using the program for the first time.
-For this reason, **we have highlighted with <font color="FA1704">red asterisks</font> those blocks of code that constitute the minimum steps that must be taken to run a PHRAPL analysis using the toy dataset.**
+For this reason, **we have highlighted with <font color="#ff7700">red asterisks</font> those blocks of code that constitute the minimum steps that must be taken to run a PHRAPL analysis using the toy dataset.**

-### <font color='#ff7700'>This tutorial assumes you have read the **<font color='#006579'>PHRAPL</font>** paper.</font>
+### **<font color='#ff7700'>This tutorial assumes you have read the <font color='#006579'>PHRAPL</font> paper.</font>**
 {: .no_toc }
 This tutorial will assume that the reader already has a basic understanding of how `PHRAPL` works and the problems it is meant to address.
 The focus here will rather be on the practical issues surrounding the analysis of a dataset.
 Thus, prior to analyzing an empirical dataset, users should read the original paper that describes the principles and methodology behind PHRAPL: